nagyesta/lowkey-vault/lowkey-vault-docker/README.md

 to the folder where the Jar is running, the contents will be picked up automatically.
 To utilize this, the recommended option is to attach a *.properties file to /config/application.properties (path inside the container) using a volume.

-## ARM builds

-> [!TIP]
-> Lowkey Vault offers a multi-arch variant using Buildx.
-You can find the relevant project [here](https://github.com/nagyesta/lowkey-vault-docker-buildx).